bra1nDump/ai-task-vscode/docs/features/context-simple.md

 # Design

-Also see [[scripting]], that provides you access to actual javascript expressions to do things using low level tasks.
+Also see [[modes-scripting]], that provides you access to actual javascript expressions to do things using low level tasks.

 The rich context is simply a string that can be expanded into more context + a prompt.